State Attorney General Federal Litigation Tracker

 California Infrastructure Bank v.
 Citibank, EPA March 19, 2025 AGs sue Citibank and the Environmental Protection Agency for the unlawful termination and claw-back of billions of dollars in funds to support organizations working on clean energy.
 Funding Freeze; Executive Power; Environment/Climate California; Maine

 New York v.
-McMahon, Department of Education March 13, 2025 AGs sue to stop Trump's Reduction in Force order that is the alleged first step in the unilateral dismantling of the department.
+McMahon March 13, 2025 AGs sue to stop Trump's Reduction in Force order that is the alleged first step in the unilateral dismantling of the department.
 Executive Power; Education California; Hawaii; Massachusetts; New York

 California v.
 Department of Education March 06, 2025 AGs sue to stop the President's unilateral termination of two programs with $600 million in "SEED" grants to address teacher shortages.
 DEI/Civil Rights; Executive Power; Education California; Massachusetts; New Jersey